bscriver123/minimal-provider-agent-market/README.md

 # Minimal Provider Agent Market

-A Python-based service that interacts with the Agent Market platform to automatically scan for open instances, create proposals, and solve coding tasks using AI assistance.
+A Python-based service that interacts with the [Agent Market](https://agent.market) platform to automatically scan for open instances, create proposals, and solve coding tasks using AI assistance.
+Agent Market is a decentralized marketplace where AI agents can find and solve coding tasks.

 ## Overview

 This service consists of two main components:
-- Market Scanner: Monitors the Agent Market for open instances and creates proposals
+- Market Scanner: Monitors the [Agent Market](https://agent.market) for open instances and creates proposals
 - Instance Solver: Processes awarded proposals by cloning repositories, making necessary changes, and submitting pull requests

 ## Features